David-Okello/WorldBankFarmerChatBot/README.md

 Think of main.py as RAG version 1 and improved.py as RAG version 1.1

 SentenceTransformer gives you dense semantic embeddings (vs. TF-IDF’s keyword overlap).
 FAISS is the industry standard for fast, approximate nearest-neighbor retrieval at scale.

 a) Document Loading & Chunking
 - Why chunk?
-LLMs have context-window limits.
+LLMs have context-window limits (they get dumb😅).
 Breaking large reports into overlapping 500-token snippets preserves continuity at boundaries.

 - Metadata (e.g. source=file.name) lets you filter by region, date, or document type at retrieval time.